Eureka (1983 film): Plot

-Tracy, caught in the midst of her father's hostility toward Claude, eventually decides to break ties with her father.
+Tracy, caught in the midst of her father's hostility toward Claude, eventually decides to break ties with him.
 This results in Jack lashing out at both Claude and her, whom he comes to believe want to "steal his soul".
 Meanwhile, under Mayakofsky's supervision, Aurelio continues to vie for Jack's island, but Jack resists their attempts.
-One night during a rainstorm, Claude and three of his friends attend a voodoo ritual that descends into a maddening orgy.
-The same night, Aurelio, along with several of his henchmen—including an associate named Pete—arrive on the island and travel to Eureka.
+One night during a rainstorm, Claude and three of his friends attend a Voodoo ritual that descends into a maddening orgy.
+The same night, Aurelio, along with several of his henchmen—including an associate named Pete—arrive on the island and travel to Eureka at Mayakofsky's order.
 Jack remains defiant against their attempts to strongarm him and take ownership of the island.
-In response, Pete brutalizes Jack, bludgeoning him in the head with a wrench before meticulously burning him alive with a blowtorch as he lay helpless in his bed, and then decapitating him with a cleaver.
+Pete brutally attacks Jack, bludgeoning him in the head with a wrench before burning him alive with a blowtorch as he lay helpless in his bed, and then decapitating his corpse with a cleaver.
 The vicious murder is witnessed by Claude, who returns to the house in the midst of it, as well as by Charles, who was sleeping in an adjacent bedroom.

 Claude is swiftly apprehended by authorities, who believe him to be Jack's killer, and he is put on trial for murder.
 After several witnesses give testimony, including a dramatic testimony from Tracy, Claude is ultimately acquitted of Jack's murder due to lack of evidence.
 His acquittal coincides with the end of the Caribbean War, but the judge notifies him that he will be deported from the island.
 Claude and Tracy celebrate his freedom with a formal dinner, during which Claude proposes that they sell Eureka and move to France.
 Tracy responds that she wishes to give the entire island away for free.
 Claude, after realizing he will only bring Tracy pain, leaves the house and takes a rowboat to his sailboat anchored offshore as Tracy watches in tears.
-Jack's murder remains unsolved.
+Jack's murder remains formally unsolved.